-The third-party Imaging distro and tools are not immediately replicated on the Satellite the Satellite, you must refresh the 6 icon.
+The third-party Imaging distro and tools are not immediately replicated on the Satellite

-Explanation: The third-party imaging distro and tools are replicated on the Satellite only during

-Action: If you want the third-party imaging distro and tools get immediately replicated on when you try to browse for and select an image file in the Server and Path
+- Source: ZENworks; Preboot Services and Imaging. - Explanation: The third-party imaging distro and tools are replicated on the Satellite only during the next ZMD refresh after configuring the Imaging Satellite role. - Action: If you want the third-party imaging distro and tools get immediately replicated on the Satellite, you must refresh the Sicon.